heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 }
 ```

 We did a couple of things.
 Rustaceans will first notice the attribute `#[dataframe]`.
-This tells ephesus just to load that tables data from a specific parquet file so we can skip steps when we build the model in rust.
+This tells Ephesus just to load that tables data from a specific parquet file so we can skip steps when we build the model in the rust code.
 The next thing you'll notice is that we've added a lot more code to each column spec.

 ```
   dens x: Float